pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

 | `secretName`  | The kubernetes secret name that contains the [password to the database](#database-secret).|

 !!!
 Note
-    `pachctl update pipeline` will create pipelines if none exist or update otherwise.
+    `pachctl update pipeline` will create pipelines if none exist, or update your existing pipelines otherwise.

 When the command is run, the database will be queried on a schedule defined in your `cronSpec` parameter and a result file committed to the output repo named after `name`.